Broadcast network: CBS

 In 1927, United Independent Broadcasters, Inc., supported by the Columbia Phonograph Record Company, started a new network of 16 stations (WOR New York, WFBL Syracuse, WMAK Buffalo-Lockport, WNAC Boston, WEAN Providence, WCAU Philadelphia, WJAS Pittsburgh, WCAO Baltimore, WADC Akron, WAIU Columbus, WKRC Cincinnati, WGHP Detroit, WOWO Fort Wayne, WMAQ Chicago, KMOX St. Louis, KOIL Council Bluffs) named the Columbia Phonographic Broadcasting System.

-In 1928 William S. Paley assumed control of the network, which under his leadership focused on entertainment programming, news, and news affiliation.
+In 1928, William S. Paley assumed control of the network, which under his leadership focused on entertainment programming, news, and news affiliation.
 He quickly turned the failing company around, which was named Columbia Broadcasting System, Inc. (CBS) in 1929.
 By the end of 1938 there were 113 CBS outlets.
 Regional networks on CBS also existed in various parts of the country.

 CBS later hired Edward R. Murrow who is credited with boosting ratings dramatically.
 Murrow and CBS covered the war in Europe while Adolf Hitler was in power.
 NBC and ABC withdrew from the war for safety reasons.
 As a result of taking the risk, CBS's ratings skyrocketed.

 ABC

 In 1945, the NBC Blue network was sold to Edward John Noble, who later renamed it American Broadcasting Company (ABC).
 By the mid-1940s broadcasting had become a big Three television networks battle.
 ABC almost went bankrupt and in 1951 Leonard Goldenson and United Paramount Theaters bought the network for $25 million.
-In 1964, ABC won the ratings race in the fifty largest U.S. markets.
+In 1964, ABC won the ratings race in the 50 largest American markets.
 In the 1970–71 season, ABC ranked #1 in the Nielsen ratings with a medical drama called Marcus Welby, M.D., the first ABC television show to top the list.